oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 ### How to tie up the three pom.xml files on Maven?

 First, let's define the root pom.xml.
-It will contain the common <parent> indication to `spring-boot-started-parent` and also two entries on <module> section, that are the name of the directories for the modules we are developing.
-Please note that those are specific to Maven and have nothing to do with the Java modules that we'll be working later on.
+It will contain the common `<parent>` indication to `spring-boot-started-parent` and two entries on `<module>` section, that are the name of the directories for the modules we are developing.
+Please note that those are specific to Maven and specify sub-projects and have nothing to do with the Java modules that we'll be working later on.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>